 LeBron James' High School Basketball Career

-At an early age, James showed a natural talent for basketball and was recruited by St. Vincent-St. Mary High School to join their basketball team in 1999.
+LeBron James was born on December 30, 1984, in Akron, Ohio.
+At an early age, James showed a natural talent for basketball.
+He was recruited by St. Vincent-St. Mary High School to join their basketball team in 1999.
 Overall, James scored 2,657 points, 892 rebounds and 523 assists during his four years there.

 As a freshman, James averaged 18 points per game.
 He helped the team to a Division III state title by scoring 25 points in the championship game.
 Word of his advanced basketball skills spread, and James received several honors for his performance.